 If you have HBP, you may not feel any different than you ever did, or even suffer the consequences for years.
 But over time you’re at increasing risk for developing four major heart problems.
 They are:

 The hard work that HBP requires of your heart can cause part of it to thicken, a condition called left ventricular hypertrophy.
 When that happens your heart can no longer function as efficiently as it once did, leaving it unable to pump an adequate amount of blood to the rest of your body.
+Hypertension over many years can also cause the left ventricle to dilate and fail (known as dilated cardiomyopathy), another form of heart failure.

 CAD develops most often as a result of atherosclerosis, a process in which a fatty substance called plaque builds up on the walls of your arteries.
 This can lead them to thicken and stiffen, which then restricts blood flow.
 The causes of atherosclerosis are unknown, but HBP is a prime suspect, because over time hypertension damages the arteries, making them more prone to plaque buildup—which can lead to CAD.
 So, it’s a bit of a vicious circle.
 (Other risk factors like smoking and high cholesterol are big concerns, too.)
 Unchecked, CAD can lead to a heart attack.